strimzi/proposals/044-kraft-liveness-readiness.md

 ## Proposed order of tasks to complete this proposal

-Since changes to the KafkaRoller and support for non-combined mode is needed to fully implement this proposal, the following phases of development are proposed:
+The KRaft liveness and readiness probes can be implemented in 3 different phases.
+Phases 1 and 2 can be implemented solely based on this proposal.
+Phase 3 can be implemented only after additional improvements of the `KafkaRoller` which will be covered by a separate proposal.

 ### Phase 1 - Strimzi only supports combined mode
-* Combined mode pods are marked as both alive and ready when the pod is listening on 9090.
+* Combined mode pods are marked as both alive and ready when there is a Java process running.
-This is an improvement on the current state where the pod is marked as alive and ready as soon as it starts up.
+This is an improvement on the current state where the pod is marked as alive and ready as soon as the container starts up, regardless of whether the Java process started.
 * Update the KafkaAgent to check for a broker state of >= 3 && != 127.
 This will be used for the broker only and combined readiness checks later and will improve the existing ZooKeeper based broker check.

 ### Phase 2 - Strimzi adds support for broker only and controller only modes
 * Controller only pod liveness and readiness checks are fully implemented to match this proposal.
 * Broker only pods are marked as both alive and ready if listening on port 9091.
-* Combined mode pods are marked as both alive and ready when the pod is listening on 9090 (no change from phase 1).
+* Combined mode pods are marked as both alive and ready when there is a Java process running (no change from phase 1).

 ### Phase 3 - KafkaRoller is updated to take the existence of controller pods and status of controller quorum into account when deciding whether to roll pods
 * Broker only readiness probe fully implemented to match this proposal.